 - Program: “Bring a friend” card + breakfast special: customer gets a free pastry on their next visit if they bring one friend who buys anything.
 Both get a discount.

-- Tracking: Simple tracking via stamped cards + noting names of referrals in a notebook/chart.
+- Tracking: Simple tracking via stamped cards and noting referrals’ names in a notebook/chart.

 - Outcome (after 3 months): 25% increase in weekday foot traffic, stronger customer loyalty, and some customers bringing friends regularly.
 Word‑of‑mouth increases walk‑ins.